antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

-*How to add your own or publicly available datasets for analysis in R2*
+*How to have your own (private) or publicly available datasets added for analysis in R2*